 The Romans were also creating their Concrete Revolution.
 This was the use of a new material made with lime and powdered clay, to which water was added and fist-sized rock mixed in.
 It was a change from stone and mud brick and a turning point in the history of architecture, and it allowed new designs and structural complexity.

 This was around the same time that the Romans were building public latrines and systems of sewage pipes to carry sewage out of the streets and into the river.
-In 33 BCE, Rome's first emperor, Augustus, had construction done that enclosed city's sewers.
-Augustus encouraged spending for public works and public parks.
+In 33 BCE, Augustus had construction done that enclosed city's sewers.
 In 19 BCE, the construction of a new aqueduct was completed.
 Splendid new public baths were built.
 A ministry of transport was begun that built and maintained roads.
 From a city of sun-dried brick, Rome under Augustus was to become a city of marble as well as concrete, with new roads improving communications and trade.

 The Roman philosopher, Pliny the Elder (CE 23 to 79), in his Naturalis Historia, remarked that of all the that Romans had accomplished, the sewers were “the most noteworthy."
 And around the year 100, sewer construction extended to the homes of the well-to-do.